Share your product feedback!

 We’d like INKY to provide native telemetry integration with SaaS Alerts and Kaseya SIEM to forward actionable Indicators of Compromise.
 RocketCyber previously integrated with Graphus, allowing phishing telemetry to feed directly into the SOC for correlation and response.
 That level of ecosystem alignment should exist with INKY.
 Currently, INKY threat intelligence remains siloed in the console.
 For MSPs standardising on the Kaseya stack, this limits SOC visibility and cross-platform correlation.
 Requested capability: • Real-time event forwarding via API/webhook • Structured IoC data including: – Sender domain / envelope-from – URLs and attachment hashes – Threat classification and confidence – User interaction signals where available • Direct ingestion into: – SaaS Alerts – Kaseya SIEM Why this should be prioritised: • Restores ecosystem parity with prior Graphus + RocketCyber integration • Strengthens Kaseya-stack alignment • Enables SOC correlation and automated response • Increases MSP platform stickiness This positions INKY not just as email filtering, but as a SOC-grade telemetry source within the Kaseya ecosystem.

-Imraan Sathar About 1 month ago
+Imraan Sathar 2 months ago

 📧